Electronic Notarization and Online Signing Services

-This has become a fast growing and convenient way for documents to get notarized.
+This has become a fast-growing and convenient way for documents to get notarized.
 Accelerated by COVID a lot of local governments have embraced this platform.
 However, not all states allow this type of notarization.
-There are even less states that allow for remote online notarizations to take place.
+There are even fewer states that allow for remote online notarizations to take place.
 As more states are passing laws authorizing these types of notarizations the practice is becoming more widespread.

-With electronic notarization all parties have to be in the same room.
-However, there is no paper that needs to exchange hands.
+With electronic notarization, all parties have to be in the same room.
+However, there is no paper that needs to be exchanged.
 Instead, everything is completed digitally.
 The process is secure and documents can not be tampered with.
 There are a number of systems that safeguard this specific technology.
 One of the most common is DocVerify.

 Both types of notaries are required to complete the same responsibilities as a standard commissioned notary public.
 The difference is in the way the notarization process is carried out and their specific training in order to conduct the notary service.

 If you would benefit from the services of an e-notary or remote notary you need to first determine if it is available in your state by contacting your local secretary of the state department.
 Typically, once you have found a notary you will have access to upload documents electronically via an email link you will receive from the notary.
 The notary will confirm your identity, review the documents and answer your questions.